Zachary-Lee-Jaeho/initial-settings/README.md

+# Jaeho's Initial-Settings (JIS)
-# initial-settings for NEOVIM and TMUX
+for NEOVIM and TMUX

 > First, install zsh!